sourcery-ai-experiments/glicks/README.md

 ### How to use admin interface locally

-After pulling the repo a `.env` file has to be create with the following code:
+After pulling the repo a `.env.local` file has to be create with the following code:

 ```
 VITE_LOCAL_ENV=true